psycofdj/xtdbash/README.md

 **requires**: none

-Provides a list of help functions.
+Provides a list of helper functions.

 - ```decorate_builtin(builtin pre post)```: decorates the builtin function **builtin** with **pre** that runs before the builtin and **post** that runs after the builtin